Blackjacx/Development/mobile-interview.md

 - [ ] What is the your interesting characteristic we don't know from the CV already?
 - [ ] What is necessary that you decide yourself for `<company>` instead of another one?
 - [ ] Which aspects are most important for you in a job and what are no-go's?
-- [ ] In which aspects your collegues assess you in a wrong way and why is that so?
+- [ ] In which aspects your colleagues assess you in a wrong way and why is that so?

 ### Collaboration